DMovies - Your platform for thought-provoking cinema

 The History of Sound

-in the New England of the 1910s, two folk singers fall in love, sing and part, in a British-American co-production as boring as it sounds - from the 69th BFI London Film Festival
+In the New England of the 1910s, two folk singers fall in love, sing and part, in a British-American co-production as boring as it sounds - in cinemas on Friday, January 23rd

 Lionel (Paul Mescal) is a timid folk singer and composer in his 20s, living in rural Massachusetts.
 He experiences the world in unique ways.
 He can see his mother cough, and feel a bitter taste in his mouth when his father plays in b-minor.
 These are symptoms of a condition known as synesthesia (Mark Cousin’s biopic of Scottish painter Wilhelmina “Willie” Barns-Graham addresses this in minute detail).
 Forty-one-year-old South African director Oliver Hermanus stops right there, immediately changing course of his movie, for no apparent reason.
 The History of Sound completely disregards its sensory preoccupations in favour of unrequited gay romance.
 The film is based on Ben Shattuck’ eponymous short story.